September 11, 2017 • Life for Leaders

 Therefore, my dear brothers and sisters, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.

-In last Thursday’s devotion, we began to focus on the imperative in 1 Corinthians 15:58, “Always give yourself fully to the work of the Lord.”
+In my last devotion, we began to focus on the imperative in 1 Corinthians 15:58, “Always give yourself fully to the work of the Lord.”
 We were reminded that “the work of the Lord” isn’t just what we might call “church work” or “missionary work.”
 God’s work begins in creation.
 God creates human beings to join him in the work of filling and stewarding the world.
 Thus, “the work of the Lord” can include what we do every day, as we offer our “ordinary” work to God.
 This truth encourages us in our work and motivates us to work with energy and excellence.

 The original language behind “give yourselves fully to” is actually a participle that means, literally, “abounding.”
 As people inspired by the hope of God’s future, we are to be “abounding” in God’s work.
 We “abound” in God’s work when we “give ourselves fully to it.”
 But “abounding,” especially given its usage elsewhere in Paul’s letters, also implies that God’s work is happening in us.
 We are able to give ourselves fully to God’s work only because God is working in us.
 God’s Spirit motivates and empowers us for all of this work.
 In a sense, 1 Corinthians 15:58 says, “Give yourselves fully to the work of the Lord because the Lord is already fully at work in you” (see, for other examples, Phil 2:12-13; Eph 3:21-22).